Petr Shelokhonov: Theatre

 In 1942, while surviving in the woods with partisans, Petr Shelokhonov had his first acting experience.
-He performed parodies of Adolf Hitler and the Nazis for his fellow partisans.
+He performed improvised parodies of Adolf Hitler and the Nazis for his fellow partisans.
 His performances helped lift their spirits in a time when they were struggling to survive.
 This experience accentuated his humble, modest character.
 The scar on his forehead, the mark of war, made his acting career seem like an impossible dream; but Petr was determined – depending upon his roles he covered his scar with an appropriate theatrical makeup, wore a wig or used various hats.
 At first, he accompanied himself playing the accordion.
 Then he made puppets and a screen, and worked in his own puppet theater entertaining people during the war years.
 In his show, titled "Peter and the Wolf," he managed to lead four puppets with four voices, and also played the accordion.
 He traveled across Belarus and Ukraine with his puppet theatre and performed for bread and rare food packages from the American airlift.
 He spoke Polish, Yiddish, Russian, Belarusian, and his native Ukrainian, and he was very lucky to survive until the end of World War II.

 Leningrad

-In 1945, Petr Shelokhonov became a piano student at the Kiev Conservatory of Music, he also played the accordion on stage, albeit his plan was to become an actor in Leningrad.
+In 1945, Petr Shelokhonov became a piano student at the Kiev Conservatory of Music, he also played the accordion onstage, albeit his plan was to become an actor in Leningrad.
 In 1946, he moved to Leningrad in pursuit of an acting career.
 Petr Shelokhonov was looking for a job with a jazz band, similar to his favorite bands of Leonid Utyosov and Eddie Rosner, so he joined a jazz band at the Leningrad Navy Club and also gave performances as a stand-up comedian and played the accordion.
 Pyotr Ilyich Tchaikovsky, Sergei Prokofiev and Sergei Rachmaninov were his favorites as well as the music of Glenn Miller, Louis Armstrong, Frank Sinatra, Ella Fitzgerald and other stars heard on the Voice of America radio shows.
 Petr's love of music and his passion for acting, which was generously peppered with his free-spirited humor, protected his peaceful soul and positive disposition and helped him survive through the roughest realities of life under Soviet communism; but when his free-spirited humor angered the hard-liners, many doors closed.
-The city that stood the attack of Hitler's armies and was terribly ruined but not destroyed by the nightmares of war and the siege, where depleted people stood in lines for bread, now Stalin's supporters resumed purges.
+The city that stood the attack of Hitler's armies and was terribly ruined but not destroyed by the nightmares of war and the Siege, where depleted people stood in lines for bread, now Stalin's supporters resumed purges.
 In 1946, the persecution of creative intellectuals began, so publishers, magazines, and theaters were closed.
 In the war-ravaged and repressed city, new people from all over poured in and with fresh forces, they attempted to restore normal life.
-But under Stalin's regime, Petr Shelokhonov was detained by the Soviet authorities and was forced to work hard labour for several months on the construction grounds for the Kirov Stadium in Leningrad until he was drafted in the Soviet Navy.
+But under Stalin's regime, Petr Shelokhonov was detained by the Soviet authorities and was forced to work hard labour for several months on the construction grounds for the Kirov Stadium in Leningrad until he was drafted into the Soviet Navy.